Magnitsky Act: Legislative history

 The Magnitsky Act originated as the Sergei Magnitsky Rule of Law Accountability Act of 2012 (H.R.
 4405), introduced in the United States House Committee on Foreign Affairs.
-The bill aimed to bar Russian officials linked to Magnitsky's death from entering the U.S. or using its banking system.
+The bill aimed to ban Russian officials linked to Magnitsky's death from entering the U.S. or using its banking system.
 In June 2012, the Senate, led by Senator Ben Cardin, incorporated the measure into a broader bill (H.R.
 6156) to repeal the Jackson–Vanik amendment, a Cold War-era trade restriction.

 The Obama administration initially opposed the sanctions, citing diplomatic concerns, but Congress tied the amendment's repeal to the Magnitsky provisions.
 On November 16, 2012, the House passed H.R.
 6156 by a vote of 365–43.
 The Senate followed on December 6, 2012, with a 92–4 vote.
 President Obama signed the bill into law on December 14, 2012.

 Enacted on December 23, 2016, as part of the National Defense Authorization Act for Fiscal Year 2017, the Global Magnitsky Act expands the original law's scope.